uvarc/rc-website/content/post/maintenance-announcement.md

      - cuda/10

-For `openmpi`, be sure to remove any referece to 2.1.5 in your scripts.
+For `openmpi`, be sure to remove any reference to 2.1.5 in your scripts.

 ### _Removed modules_: